 The tower arch is identical to the definitely late C14 two western bays of the south arcade.
 When these bays were built, the C13 south chapel was incorporated in a narrow lean-to south aisle.
 With later alterations, this aisle is shown on the Sharpe drawing; the only visible feature is an east lancet, perhaps from the chapel.
 A doorway in the aisle was probably like the north one, replaced at this time.
 The Burrell drawing shows a large north porch, which may be partly old and possibly of the same date.

-(image) Fuller details are to be found in the papers of Lord Monk Bretton in ESRO (especially MOB 747-783a).
+Fuller details of the controversy are to be found in the papers of Lord Monk Bretton in ESRO (especially MOB 747-783a).
 They reveal familiar problems over funding, tithes and other dues and the ownership of the graves that would be displaced by a new aisle.
 Monk Bretton (1825-97), a minister under Gladstone who was buried in the churchyard, is characterised by the DNB as unduly fussy and his machinations over Barcombe church bear this out.
 After the death of Robert Allen, the recalcitrant rector, in 1877 (1 p184) there was further discussion of the proposal for a new central church at Barcombe Cross, before it was decided to restore and extend the old parish church, largely because it was less expensive and because some of the landowners involved offered to provide most of the money.
 A new scheme was prepared to the designs of C L Luck (WSRO Ep II/27/78) (though H Card is said also to have been consulted).
 Luck replaced the roofs, most stonework and the north porch and repaired some bulging walls.
 He realised the plan for a large gabled aisle (though replacing that to the south), which overlaps the chancel with a vestry to the east.
-Unusually, the detail derives from the C15 windows in the church.
+Unusually for the date, the detail derives from the C15 windows in the church.
 Incorporated in its walls are displaced tombstones.
 Luck also rebuilt the chancel to the original dimensions and replacing the north lancets, but not a doorway between, as shown on the Burrell drawing.
 As a result, the church is largely C19, especially inside.
 A R G Fenning claimed to have undertaken a further restoration (WWA 1914), but nothing is known of this.
-A prominent later change is an organ at the west end with an uncompromising case, added about 1970.
 Most recently, the chancel was re-ordered in c2010 when most of the C19 fittings with the exception of the pulpit were removed.
-The changes made will be apparent from the above two photographs.
+The changes made will be apparent from two of the photographs above.

 As part of the agreement to retain and restore the old church, it was agreed to proceed with a new one for the northern part of the parish at Spithurst, on the site proposed in 1836, and this was completed in 1880.